Charles E. PickettNonpartisan

 1851: Candidate for State Printer (Lost to James B. Devoe)

-- LEGAL TROUBLES: Due to a disagreement, Captain Joseph B. Hull (of the USS Warren) ordered Pickett be incarcerated as a Prisoner of War (POW) at the marchandise store of William Heath Davis in San Francisco.
+- LEGAL TROUBLES: Due to a disagreement, Captain Joseph B. Hull (of the USS Warren) ordered Pickett be incarcerated as a Prisoner of War (POW) at William Heath Davis' general store in San Francisco.

 - LEGAL TROUBLES: During a dispute over a property line, Pickett killed Isaac W. Alderman at Sutter's Fort during the winter of 1848.
 Pickett killed Alderman with a shotgun as Alderman was advancing on him with a pick-ax.
 This was the first trial held in Sacramento County.